Multi-GeV Fermi-LAT Detection of PSR B1259-63: Abstract

 \section{Abstract}

-\psrb is a classical gamma-ray binary detected from radio to TeV energies near periastron.
-In the GeV band, it had previously been detected only up to a few GeV, with the extrapolation of the TeV spectrum overestimating the measured GeV flux.
-Using over 17~years of \lat observations, we report the first detection of \psrb in the $10$~GeV to $\gtrsim 100$~GeV range, from $-400$ to $+100$~days relative to periastron.
-The \lat spectrum is well described by a hard power law with index $\Gamma = 1.9 \pm 0.1$, and has a flux level consistent with that measured at TeV energies by H.E.S.S.
-The apparent transition from the hard \lat spectrum to the softer TeV spectrum suggests that the detected GeV emission traces the rising tail of the inverse-Compton component extending into the TeV regime.
-We note that the detection of \psrb as early as $-400$~days before periastron is difficult to reconcile with existing theoretical models.
+\psrbb is a classical gamma-ray binary detected from radio to TeV energies near periastron.
+Using over 17 years of Fermi-LAT observations, we report the first significant detection ($8\sigma$ in likelihood analysis) of the system in the 10-100 GeV energy range, over orbital phases from -400 to +100 days relative to periastron.
+The observed spectrum is well described by a power law with photon index $\Gamma = 1.9 \pm 0.1$ and shows a flux level consistent with that measured at TeV energies by H.E.S.S.
+The smooth connection between the Fermi-LAT and TeV spectra suggests that the detected multi-GeV emission traces the rising tail of the inverse-Compton component extending into the TeV regime.
+The presence of detectable emission hundreds of days before periastron indicates high-energy activity over a larger orbital phase range than previously established, enabling new constraints on particle-acceleration and radiative processes in the system.